MichaelMadhukalya/crimson/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![Java CI with Maven](https://github.com/MichaelMadhukalya/crimson/workflows/Java%20CI%20with%20Maven/badge.svg)

 ## Introduction
-**Crimson** is a simple, fast, light weight, thread safe, extensible JSON parser written in Java from scratch.
+**Crimson** is a simple, fast, light weight, thread safe, extensible JSON parser written in Java.
 It provides full **interface** compatibility with standard Java JSON APIs.
 Crimson interops fully with standard Java data structures such as: *List*, *Map*, *String* etc. It uses *UTF-8* as the default encoding scheme while serializing raw bytes to persistent storage on disk.

 ## Design
 Crimson uses a **recursive descent** strategy to parse inputs produced by lexical analyzer.
 A syntax checker validates input tokens in first pass looking for obvious issues such as: incorrect parenthesis match etc. On the other hand, semantic verification guards against issues such as key names not being in proper format e.g. *"key1"* as opposed to being *2E-05* or *null*.
 Finally, a recursive descent parser de-serializes input into one of the **7** data types supported by Crimson.
 Please see below for a discussion about the hierarchy of data types used in Crimson.